zuozhenggh/learning-library/oci-library/developer-adoption/labs/streaming-object-storage/create-stream/create-stream.md

 ### Task 4: Publish Messages using OCI Cloud Shell

  To test this out, we can write some messages to our stream using the Oracle CLoud Infrastrucuture CLI in Cloud Shell.
-When writing messages to a stream, we must pass the message as a JSON object with two keys: key and value.
-Both the key and the value must be Base64 encoded.
-I’ll publish two separate messages, one with key1 and another with key2.
-Both will contain a simple JSON message payload.
-Here’s how I encoded the values.

 1. To start the Oracle Cloud shell, go to your Cloud console and click the cloud shell icon at the top right of the page.